shirabiton/shirabiton/README.md

 ## 🌐 Overview
-These days I am doing an internship at a startup company, I'm just recently graduated from Full-Stack engineering studies on behalf of Mahat by the Minhal College, and completed computer teaching studies on behalf of the Ministry of Education.
+These days I am doing an internship at a startup company, I work there in languages ​​C# + Angular, Database: SQL Server.
+I'm just recently graduated from Full-Stack engineering studies on behalf of Mahat by the Minhal College, and completed computer teaching studies on behalf of the Ministry of Education.